shizunge/endlessh-go/README.md

         The address for prometheus (default "0.0.0.0") -prometheus_port string
-        The port for prometheus (default "2112") -stderrthreshold value
+        The port for prometheus (default "2112") -proxy_protocol_enabled
+        Enable PROXY protocol support.
+This causes the server to expect PROXY protocol headers on incoming connections.
+  -proxy_protocol_read_header_timeout_ms int
+        Timeout for reading the PROXY protocol header in milliseconds.
+If the connection does not send a valid PROXY protocol header in this time, the header is ignored. (default 200)
+  -stderrthreshold value
         logs at or above this threshold go to stderr (default 2) -v value